ceejbot/polyclay/README.md

 `properties`
 : hash of named properties with types; see detailed discussion below

-`:optional`
+`optional`
 : Array of string names of properties the model might have.
 Optional properties don't have types, but they do have convenient getters & setters defined for you.
 They are also persisted in CouchDB if they are present.

 `required`
 : Array of string names of properties that must be present.
 The model will not validate if required properties are missing.

 `enumerables`
-: Integer property that is constrained to values in the given array of strings.
+: enum; a property that is constrained to values in the given array of strings.
 The provided setter accepts either integer or string name values.
 The provided getter returns the string.
-The value persisted in the database is an int.
+The value persisted in the database is an int representing the position in the array.

 `methods`
 : Hash of methods to add to the object.
 You can instead decorate the returned constructor prototype with object methods.

 `_init`
-: Function to call as the last step of the returned constructor. [[ say more ]]
+: Function to call as the last step of the returned constructor.
+The name is prefixed with a single underscore. (meh) Provide an implementation to do any custom initialization for your model.`this` will be the newly constructed object.

 ### Valid data types

 Polyclay properties must have types declared.
 Getters and setter functions will be defined for each that enforce the types.
 Supported types are:

 `string`
-: strings; undefined and null are disallowed; default is empty string
+: string; undefined and null are disallowed; default is empty string

 `array`
-: arrays; default is [] or new Array()
+: array; default is [] or new Array()

 `number`
 : any number; default is 0